GII/TVKAE/README.md

 -

-The Time-Varying Kalman Attitude Estimator (TVKAE) is described and discussed in:
+The TVKAE is described and discussed in:

 A. Deibe, J.A.
 Anton Nacimiento, J. Cardenal, and F. Lopez Peña, “A Kalman Filter for Nonlinear Attitude Estimation Using Time Variable Matrices and Quaternions,”